ibm-messaging/cphtestp/README.md

 # cphtestp
-Environment for creating a docker image running cph performance tests for Persistent and Non Persistent MQ messaging.
+Environment for creating a container image running cph performance tests for Persistent and Non Persistent MQ messaging.

-This repository contains a set of files to help create a Docker image containing the CPH executable and a set of scripts to run an inital set of performance tests.
+This repository contains a set of files to help create a container image containing the CPH executable and a set of scripts to run an inital set of performance tests.

 The Java version of this testharness using JMS interfaces is available here: https://github.com/ibm-messaging/jmstestp

 ## Pre-requisites
-You will need to seperately download the MQ Client (for which license agreement is required) and copy the following files into the root directory before building your docker image:
+You will need to seperately download the MQ Client (for which license agreement is required) and copy the following files into the root directory before building your container image:
 * /lap/
 *  mqlicense.sh
 *  ibmmq-client_9.x.x.x_amd64.deb